 What happens if I retire abroad?

 Before you retire abroad or move abroad during your retirement, you should consider the tax situation that you will leave behind in the UK and the one that you will find in your destination country.
-This section aims to cover most tax-related things you need to think about before you go abroad and those things you need to do when you get there.
+This page aims to cover most tax-related things you need to think about before you go abroad and those things you need to do when you get there.

 If you retire abroad you might still have to pay UK tax, even if you become non-resident in the UK for tax purposes.